Wee Chalk the Walk

 Kwame Alexander and Kadir Nelson

-The way we talk about racism can perpetuate racism.
-From a young age, when young kids do hear about racism, it's something that happened to someone "because they were Black."
-NO. Something happened to that person because White people made choices and keep making the choice to believe the terrible lie that there is something wrong with being Black.
-As a White parent, I don't believe that lie -- AND it's also true that I grew up seeing and hearing it so much that I can end up making choices that keep that lie alive, even though I don't mean to.
-How can we make sure we're thinking about the ways racism lives inside us, and make choices that disrupt it?
-Let's read a book that tells the truth about the incredible history of Black people in our country.
+The everyday language we use to talk about racism can perpetuate racism.
+From a young age, kids learn to understand racism as something that happened to someone "because they were Black."
+NO. Kids need to learn that there is nothing wrong with being Black.
+Racism happens because White people have made and keep making choices based on the lie that there is something wrong with being Black.
+White parents: Afirm with your kids that you don't believe that lie -- AND that as a White person, you likely grew up seeing and hearing it so much that you may act in ways that are racist, even though you don't mean to.

 Artist: Janet Jackson and Michael Jackson